Trends in Mills & Boon Historical Cover Designs

 The Mills & Boon Rose disappears and the Historical logo is tweaked again.

 Purple branding now at top and bottom.
+From August 2009 (the same month most other M&B

 |